Political positions of Liz Truss: Social and cultural issues

 On culture, Truss has said that the Conservative Party should "reject the zero-sum game of identity politics, we reject the illiberalism of cancel culture, and we reject the soft bigotry of low expectations that holds so many people back".
 She has also suggested that Britain should not ignore the history of the British Empire, but should embrace the country's history "warts and all" if it is to compete with hostile states.
 In 2021, Truss voted to decriminalise abortion in Northern Ireland and abstained from voting on the introduction of "buffer zones" outside of abortion clinics.

 On LGBTQ+ rights, Truss, according to Reuters, voted for gay marriage and has never voted against LGBTQ+ rights, but has also moved to limit transgender rights.
 She spoke against gender self-identification, stating that "medical checks are important".
 She said that she agreed that "only women have a cervix".
 She also stated that the government departments should withdraw from Stonewall's diversity champions scheme.
 Despite initially supporting single-sex services being restricted on the basis of biological sex, she later said in February 2022 that the Government was not interested in enacting such a measure.

+The Truss government planned to increase immigration.

+Truss formed the most diverse Cabinet in history with no white males in positions in the Great Offices of State.